muhammadantor/ai-facebook-messenger-bot-n8n/README.md

 **How does the bot decide when to escalate to a human?**
 A second AI agent ("AI Brain 2") reads the full conversation after every exchange and outputs a structured decision — `NOTIFY_ADMIN`, `MONITOR`, or `NO_ACTION` — independently of the reply-generating agent.

+**What happens after the bot escalates to a human?**
+The admin gets a Messenger alert with a 24-hour reply deadline, and the AI automatically pauses for that user so it doesn't talk over the human agent.
+If the admin doesn't reply within 24 hours, the AI automatically resumes the conversation.

 **What automation platform is this built on?**
-[n8n](https://n8n.io), a self-hosted workflow automation engine, using a 14-node pipeline connected directly to the Meta Facebook Graph API.
+[n8n](https://n8n.io), a self-hosted workflow automation engine, using a 28-node pipeline connected to the Meta Facebook Graph API, Google Gemini, Groq, Google Docs, and Google Sheets.

 **Can this system be adapted for other businesses or Facebook Pages?**
 Yes — it was designed as a white-label template.
-Only the knowledge base and branding change; the workflow, AI prompts, and routing logic stay the same.
+Only the knowledge base, branding, and admin contact change; the workflow, AI prompts, and routing logic stay the same.

 **Does this bot support languages other than English?**
 Yes.
 It auto-detects the customer's language (currently Bangla and English) per message and replies in kind, without any manual configuration.